rajesh-krishnan/pys/README.md

   10. Grammatical analysis
   11. Audio enunciation

 To reduce the cognitive burden, we plan to make the subset of information displayed user-selectable.
 We plan to include bibliographic references, as well as a Sanskrit word index with occurrence counts and cross-references to verses.
 For the audio enunciation of each verse, it is to be determined whether the editor will record this, or use a text to speech tool.
 Similarly, it is to be determined whether the grammatical analysis is to be done manually, or by computer.
+Also, another thing to do is to fix this document to use ITRANS consistently for Sanskrit words.